Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Introduction

-Related recent research has attempted to estimate the underlying construct $\bm{Z}$ by using the continuous-time annotations $\bm{Y}_a$.
+Related recent research has attempted to estimate an underlying construct $\bm{Z}$ by using continuous-time annotations $\bm{Y}_a$.
 Different works have addressed a subset of the aforementioned challenges (time lags, scale interpretations).
-For example, \cite{Mariooryad2013, Mariooryad2015} study and model the reaction lag of annotators by using features from the data and shift each annotation before performing a simple average to fuse them, thus creating a unique label (EvalDep).
-Dynamic time warping (DTW) proposed by \cite{DTW2007} is another popular time-alignment method that monotonically warps time to maximize alignment, which is usually combined with weighted averaging of signals. \cite{Ringeval2015} propose the use of a Long-Short-Term-Memory network (LSTM) to fuse asynchronous input annotations, by conducting time-alignment and de-biasing the different annotations. \cite{gupta2016modeling} present a method for modeling multiple annotations over a continuous variable, and compute the ground truth by modeling annotator-specific distortions as filters whose parameters can be estimated jointly using Expectation-Maximization (EM).
+For example, \citep{Mariooryad2013, Mariooryad2015} study and model the reaction lag of annotators by using features from the data and shift each annotation before performing a simple average to fuse them, thus creating a unique label (EvalDep).
+Dynamic time warping (DTW) proposed by \citep{DTW2007} is another popular time-alignment method that warps the signals in time to maximize time-alignment, which is usually combined with weighted averaging of signals. \citep{Ringeval2015} proposes the use of a Long-Short-Term-Memory network (LSTM) to fuse asynchronous input annotations, by conducting time-alignment and de-biasing the different annotations. \citep{gupta2016modeling} presents a method for modeling multiple annotations over a continuous variable, and computes the ground truth by modeling annotator-specific distortions as filters whose parameters can be estimated jointly using Expectation-Maximization (EM).
 However, this work relies on heavy assumptions in the models for mathematical tractability, that do not necessarily reflect how annotators behave.
 All of the aforementioned works involve post-processing the raw continuous-time annotations, and performing the annotation fusion by averaging weighted signals in different (non)linear ways.

-A different set of approaches is used to learn a warping function so that the fusion better correlates with associated features, such as those presented by \cite{Hotelling1936, Nicolaou2013}.
-These spatial-warping methods can be combined with time warping, as shown by \cite{Zhou2009, zhou2012generalized, trigeorgis2018deep}.
+A different set of approaches is used to learn a warping function so that the fusion better correlates with associated features \citep{Hotelling1936, Nicolaou2013}.
+These spatial-warping methods can be combined with time warping \citep{Zhou2009, zhou2012generalized, trigeorgis2018deep}.
 All of these approaches rely on using a set of features.